 Once your crown is placed, you should continue to see your dentist regularly for checkups and to ensure your dental implant is functioning properly.
 Fortunately, 97% of dental implants are successful, particularly if your dentist is well-trained and you adhere to their instructions, such as not smoking and practicing excellent oral hygiene.
 Once you have the crown, you should be “in the clear” and able to eat and speak normally, and you likely won’t even be able to tell your implant is not a natural tooth.

 For more information, check out our blog from last week: Are Dental Implants Safe?

 Ready to discuss dental implants with one of our dentists?
-Contact us Austell Dental Associates today by dialing (770) 467-3888 or request an appointment online.
+Contact a restorative dentists from Austell Dental Associates today by dialing (770) 467-3888 or request an appointment online.